PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

 I've had people ask me why I'm not building Publ using PHP.
-While [much](http://phpsadness.com) has been [written](https://www.quaxio.com/wtf/php.html) on this [subject](http://tracks.ranea.org/post/13908062333/php-is-not-an-acceptable-cobol) from a standpoint of what's wrong with the language, that isn't, to me, the core of the problem with PHP on the web.
+While [much](http://phpsadness.com) has been [written](https://www.quaxio.com/wtf/php.html) on this [subject](http://tracks.ranea.org/post/13908062333/php-is-not-an-acceptable-cobol) from a standpoint of what's wrong with the language (and with which I agree quite a lot!), that isn't, to me, the core of the problem with PHP on the web.

-So, I want to talk a bit about some of the more fundamental issues with PHP, which actually goes back well before PHP even existed.
+So, I want to talk a bit about some of the more fundamental issues with PHP, which actually goes back well before PHP even existed and is intractibly linked with the way PHP applications themselves are installed and run.

 (I will be glossing over a lot of details here.)